HRI-EU/tulip_agent/README.md

 ```

 ### Running the example results in a ModuleNotFoundError
-Make sure to install the package itself, e.g., with `poetry install` or `pip install -e .` \
+Make sure to install the package itself, e.g., with `uv sync` or `pip install -e .` \
-Then run the example with `poetry run python examples/calculator_example.py`
+Then run the example with `uv run examples/calculator_example.py`